jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 The `callback` is optional, but when provided, it will be called after server sends the message to other clients.
 Please note, that this is not a confirmation, whether the clients have received the message or not.
-It just informs, that the server processed the message with success or failure.
+It just informs that the server processed the message with success or failure.

 The "addText" method should be available on every client, which is subscribed to *programmers* group.
 While invoking the *addText* method at each client, the server will pass "Hello from client!" as an argument.